Gavin Evans has written a pseudo-scientific book, Black Brain, White Brain: Is Intelligence Skin Deep?

 “Some cultures are superior to others—not . . . through intellectual achievements, but rather because they treat people better.
 It follows that some are inferior.
 Cultures where rape is acceptable, where girls are banned from education, where men are permitted to murder daughters who are raped or who bring ‘dishonor’ to their families, where female genital mutilation is practiced, or where people are attacked or oppressed because of their color, tribe, language or religion, are inferior to cultures where these forms of barbarism and idiocy are unacceptable.”
 (Loc 864).

-That's nice, although it’s a pity that he can’t even admit that the intellectual achievements are some cultures are inherently superior to others.
-China and England have delivered so many intellectual achievements.
+That's nice, although it’s a pity that he can’t even admit that the intellectual achievements of some cultures are inherently superior to others.
+China and England have delivered so many scholarly achievements.
 What has Comoros done?
-What is so wrong to admit that Hungary has produced more science noble prize winners than all of Africa?
+What is wrong with admitting that Hungary has produced more science Nobel Prize winners than all of Africa?

-We can debate why Hungary has more Nobel Laureates than Africa but there is no debate that this is a fact and that it's strong evidence that one culture is superior to another when measuring intellectual achievements.
+We can debate why Hungary has more Nobel Laureates than Africa.
+Still, there is no debate that this is a fact and that there is strong evidence that one culture is superior to another when measuring intellectual achievements.

 But, of course, Evans would never let himself consider such a possibility.

-Are we also going to deny that East Africans have athletic achievements in marathon distances?
+Will we also deny that East Africans have athletic achievements in marathon distances?

 Actually, Evans tries (unconvincingly) to deny just that.